-- the components taken for the Cambridge International A Level by the candidate in that series included all the components making up a Cambridge International AS Level - the candidate's performance on these components was sufficient to merit the award of a Cambridge International AS Level grade.
+- the components taken for the Cambridge International A Level by the candidate in that series included all the components making up a Cambridge International AS Level - the candidate's performance on the AS Level components was sufficient to merit the award of a Cambridge International AS Level grade.

-For languages other than English, Cambridge also reports separate speaking endorsement grades (Distinction, Merit and Pass), for candidates who satisfy the conditions stated in the syllabus.
+For the assessment of languages other than English, Cambridge International also reports separate speaking endorsement grades (Distinction, Merit and Pass), for candidates who satisfy the conditions stated in the syllabus.